keybase/homebrew-beta/README.md

 ### External Sites

 Any external tweets/gists still need to be public but should eventually be deleted.
 You can prefix your tweets with @keybaseio to avoid follower spam if you want.

+### More

+Details about how we handle environments, update formulas, bottle releases and more can be found in the [Guide](https://github.com/keybase/homebrew-beta/blob/master/GUIDE.md).